arinze19/DSA/README.md

 ## Side Note

-Although this repository primarily serves `typescript` solutions, I occasionally write `c++` solutions too just because i like writing it so much.
+Although this repository primarily serves `typescript` solutions, I occasionally write `c++` solutions as well to take a slightly higher control of memory management and runtime.
-Please pay no attention to it as it's just a minor addition and not the main focus.